MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 ---
 layout: single
-title: "Understanding MSBuild to build flame graphs"
+title: "Understanding MSBuild to create flame graphs"
 excerpt: "Let's explore how MSBuild works and how we can visualize its process"
 author: Meta
 category: Toolbox